NiranjanxPatil/prompttop/README.md

 # prompttop
-Ai_Powered prompt website which heplps you to Unleash AI
+Ai_Powered prompt website which heplps you to Unleash New powers of AI